SimonAwiti/fastfoodUI/README.md

-# fast food UI
+# fast food fast
-## fast food user interface interacts the user by allowing him or her to
+## fast food fast is a food application that enables the user and the admin to interact with each other in placing and recieving orders.
+### the app enables the user and the admin to:

  * create an account and log in
  * be able to order for food